DamonStangel/Personal-Nutrition-Tracker/README.md

 1. Clone repo or download folder as zip using the green code dropdown button.
 2. Extract files into a file location - preferably not in the downloads folder.
 3. After the extract is complete, navigate and find `index.html` then double click to open in a browser to use it.
-Food entries are saved locally in the browser with `localStorage`. file in file explorer.
+Food entries are saved locally in the browser with `localStorage`.

-**OR USE THE GIT PAGES LINK:** https://github.com/DamonStangel/Personal-Nutrition-Tracker
+**OR USE THE GIT PAGES LINK: ** https://github.com/DamonStangel/Personal-Nutrition-Tracker

 ## Private backup routine